vtst/google-apps-scripts/VtstTemplatingLib/README.md

 ## License

-This library is distributed under the terms of the GNU LGPL, version 2.1.
+This library is distributed under the terms of the [MIT license](../LICENSE).